 Enter: Gated, a free email management system that reduces unsolicited email and empowers you to support a nonprofit you love.

-Enter Gated.
-I was an early user on the platform and Gated immediately reduced this type of unknown sales email from my inbox by what I might guess was nearly 95%.
+I was an early user on the platform and Gated immediately reduced unknown sales emails from my inbox by what I might guess was nearly 95%.
 However, it still allowed a pathway for a sales rep who truly wanted to reach me to get through.

-One day, not so long ago, an email landed in my mailbox for advertising fraud detection technology.
+One day, not so long ago, an email advertising fraud detection technology landed in my inbox.
 I was certainly a target buyer for this salesperson.
-Therefore, when she got a Challenge Email, she was willing to donate to my chosen charity, The American Red Cross, in order to reach me.
+That's why when she got a Challenge Email, she was willing to donate to my chosen charity, The American Red Cross, in order to reach me.

-Because of her donation, her email stood out, clearly marked in my inbox.
+Because of her donation, her email stood out, clearly marked in my inbox under the Gated folder.
 I read it, identified that what she was selling wouldn’t be a good fit for my company, but considered how I might point her in the right direction.
 I knew of a colleague at another company who might have been interested, so I replied to her with this information.

-A few weeks later, I was surprised to see a note that she had made a second, generous $25 donation to the Red Cross.
+A few weeks later, I was surprised to see a note that she had made a second, generous $25 donation to the Red Cross on my behalf.
 I was confused, but soon had an explanation: the referral I provided had helped her land a key meeting and she wanted to use part of her commission to pay it forward.
 The connection that Gated created turned out to be a win-win-win for all parties!

 This post was written by Dan Ahmadi, VP of International Growth and Demand Generation at Branch.io and an early Gated user.
-You can read more about the impact Gated is having on Dan’s work and life here.
+You can read more about how Gated has improved Dan’s work and productivity.